-The Gas Utility continues to be a best management practices operational leader in the gas industry, and received its sixth consecutive flawless Florida Public Service Commission (FPSC) safety audit in 2015.
-Continual adjustments to operational and management practices are required to meet the increased federal and state regulatory requirements, and the Gas Utility continues to be a trailblazer in meeting these requirements without significant financial impacts.
+The Gas Utility continues to be a best management practices operational leader in the gas industry, and received its seventh consecutive flawless Florida Public Service Commission (FPSC) operational safety audit in 2016.
+The Utility is proactive in anticipating the increased state and federal regulatory requirements, and makes adjustments to its management and operational practices to maintain this operational excellence.